 - What method of heat transfer caused the ice to melt?
 (Answer: Conduction)

 - What heat processes (convection, conduction, radiation) do you think are most prevalent in and around the beaker?
 (Answer: Conduction is heat transfer that occurs between substances that are in direct contact with each other, such as a beaker on a hot plate.
 Therefore, conduction is the main method of heat transfer at work in this experiment.
 However, if we look hard enough, we might find evidence of convection or radiation as well.
 Radiation is heat transfer by electromagnetic waves traveling through space, so if you feel warmth on your hands as they hover above the hot plate you are experiencing warming through radiation.
 Convection occurs when gases or liquids begin to move via convective currents due to heat transfer.
 As the ice is heated, in cases of poor insulation it may have turned entirely to water, in which case, convection may have begun.)

 - How does this experiment help us determine the best insulator?
 (Answer: The best insulator is the one that does the best job of protecting the ice cube from heat transfer.
 Therefore, this experiment reveals the best insulator through data collection on the length of time it takes the ice cubes to melt, or by comparing the masses of the ice cubes at the end of a given amount of time.)

 - How might you improve upon this experiment?
-(Possible answer: The cup has its own insulation properties, and therefore, impacted the data in this experiment.
+(Possible answer: The beaker has its own insulation properties, and therefore, impacted the data in this experiment.
 To better test the effectiveness of various materials for insulation, we would need to place the material being tested for insulation properties directly on the heat source.
-That way, the cup would not impact the data.)
+That way, the beaker would not impact the data.)